 I think the right thing to do is tear out, and start new to protect our investment.
 Our family, and friends have agreed to help us do the work ourselves.
 Please advise us as we need an outside expert’s opinion on this.

 Steve Bliss of BuildingAdvisor.com responds: Sorry to hear about your situation.
-It sounds like you put a lot of good planning and hard work into the original work and want to do things right in the repair work.
+It sounds like you put a lot of good planning and hard work into the original project and want to do things right in the repair work.
 You seem to have a good understanding of the issues and are completely on target in focusing on the work that you can’t see – under the finished floor and behind the walls.
 It’s critical that you solve all moisture problems before rebuilding or the space may be forever moldy and the wood subject to decay.

 That said, it’s always difficult to offer specific advice without seeing a project as every one is different.
 It is possible to successfully dry out a flooded basement apartment.
 The specific techniques will depend on the height of the water, the building materials that were wetted, the cleanliness of the water, and how long the materials remained wet.
 Some general principles are: